michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 And let's be honest — everyone wants real-time data in Grafana, right?

-Luckily, TimescaleDB provides a solution: real-time aggregates.
+Luckily, TimescaleDB provides a solution: **real-time aggregates**.\
 When real-time aggregation is enabled, the database automatically blends:

 * Precomputed (materialized) data
 * The most recent raw records

+Think of it like this: it’s as if TimescaleDB performs an automatic union between your CAGG and the source table for the missing interval.

-This ensures that your queries always return up-to-date results, even if the continuous aggregate hasn't been refreshed yet.
+This ensures that queries against CAGG always return up-to-date results, even if the continuous aggregate hasn't been refreshed yet.

 By default, real-time aggregation is disabled, but you can easily turn it on (or off) at any time: